 METRIC 99-1: The Town will identify roadways with excessive widths and implement Road Diets.
-Linear
+Linear feet of roadway with Road Diet implementation will be tracked.

 PARKING POLICIES

 POLICY 100: Review town parking standards for residential and non-residential uses and consider parking ratio reforms for development projects to avoid excessive parking.